Axonius - Add Custom Data to Assets

 • PDF

-• Add a Custom Field (name and value) to the asset.
+• Add a Custom Field (name and value) to the assets.

-• Add or replace a value of a Custom Field or Axonius Field that already exists on the asset.
+• Add or replace a value of a Custom Field or Axonius Field that already exists on the assets.

 Learn more about Custom Data.